 Available in at least those languages which were official at the date of publication.
 Documents which are not legally binding are usually published in English, French and German.

-Published in the twelve new official languages (since 2004-07: Bulgarian, Czech, Estonian, Hungarian, Irish, Latvian, Lithuanian, Maltese, Polish, Romanian, Slovak, Slovenian) as and when it is translated.
+Published in the 13 new official languages (since 2004-13: Bulgarian, Croatian, Czech, Estonian, Hungarian, Irish, Latvian, Lithuanian, Maltese, Polish, Romanian, Slovak, Slovenian) as and when it is translated.

 Information which is urgent or has a short lifespan

 Not published in all languages.